 By contrast, the Golden Retriever belongs to the sporting dog class.
 This exuberant, eager-to-please dog has been among the most popular breeds for decades.
 If you’re undecided about choosing a Great Pyrenees or a Golden Retriever as your next dog, we’re here to help.
 We’ll give you an honest overview of both dogs so you can make the best decision when adding a new furry member to your family.

 A Quick Overview

-The Great Pyrenees and the Golden Retriever have a lot of similarities, but they do have their set of unique characteristics.
-Let’s break it down.
+The Great Pyrenees and the Golden Retriever have a lot of similarities, but they also have unique characteristics.

 What Makes a Great Pyrenees So Great?

-Great Pyrenees earn their title of “great” for their majestic stature and their impressive size.
-Males tend to be bigger, weighing over 100 pounds and standing between 27 to 32 inches at their shoulders.
-Females weigh at least 85 pounds and have a height of between 25 to 29 inches.
+Great Pyrenees earn their title of “great” for their majestic stature and impressive size.
+Males are bigger, weighing over 100 pounds and standing between 27 to 32 inches at their shoulders.
+Females weigh at least 85 pounds and are 25 to 29 inches tall.
 Great Pyrenees have an elegant white coat that may contain markings of badger, gray, reddish-brown, or tan.
 They have kind faces with a black nose and dark brown eyes.

 Mountain Dog History

 To fully appreciate the Great Pyrenees, you must understand their history as a livestock guardian.
 The Great Pyrenees dates back to ancient times, perhaps as far back as 3,000 B.C. when they accompanied shepherds into what today is known as the Pyrenees Mountains along the border of Spain and France.

 For centuries, the Great Pyrenees sat among the frigid mountain landscape, keeping a steady watch over the flock for predators and unwelcome humans.
 They became known for being fearless protectors.